thank you

 Ideally, your organization sends out donor thank yous within 24-48 hours of receiving new donations.
 Try not to exceed five days, but late is better than never.

 When you approach your big gala, the end of your fiscal year, or the holidays, make sure you are prepared to allocate time and staff for follow-up accordingly.
 A weekly or daily stewardship “power hour” can ensure you thank donors efficiently.
-The longer you keep your donors and cultivate them effectively, the more they will give over time!
+The longer you keep and cultivate your donors effectively, the more they will give over time!

 Perhaps the quickest way to thank donors is via email, but don’t underestimate the power of direct mail.
 While some may think it’s outdated or ineffective, direct mail offers a physical reminder of your organization and your donors’ involvement.
 It shows that you’ve taken that extra step to appreciate your donors.
 Consider handwriting your thank you notes for a more personal touch for major donors.